mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 _Disclaimer: the examples in this post are for illustrative purposes and are not commentary on any specific content policy at any specific company.
 All views expressed in this article are mine and do not reflect my employer._

 Why is there _any_ spam on social media?
-Aside from spammers, literally no one enjoys clickbait scams or phishing attempts.
+No one aside from the spammers themselves enjoys clickbait scams or phishing attempts.
 We have _decades_ of training data to feed machine learning classifiers.
 So why does spam on every major tech platform feel inevitable?
 After all these years, why do bot farms still exist?

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/feed.png" height="75%" width="75%">
 </center>

 The answer, in short, is that it is _really_ hard to fight spam at scale, and exponentially harder to do so without harming genuine users and advertisers.
-In this post, we'll use **precision** and **recall** as a framework for the spam problem.
-We'll see that eradicating 100% of spam is impractical and actually undesirable, and that there is some "equilibrium" spam prevalence based on finance, regulations, and user sentiment.
+In this post, we'll use **precision** and **recall** as a framework for understanding the spam problem.
+We'll see that eradicating 100% of spam is impractical, and that there is some "equilibrium" spam prevalence based on finance, regulations, and user sentiment.

 ## Our app
 Imagine we're launching a competitor to TikTok and Instagram.
 (Forget that they have [**1.1 billion**](https://www.demandsage.com/tiktok-user-statistics/) and [**2 billion**](https://www.statista.com/statistics/272014/global-social-networks-ranked-by-number-of-users/) monthly active users, respectively; we're feeling ambitious!)
 Our key differentiator in this tight market is that we guarantee users will have only the highest quality of videos: absolutely no "get rich quick" schemes, blatant reposts of existing content, URLs that infect your computer with malware, etc.